Friday, March 27, 2009

 When my attempt to reenlist was refused by the Secretary of Army, I became very disheartened.
 Life at Berachah had an over-arching focus on defeating worldwide Communism.
 Thieme framed Communism as the greatest threat to the spread of the Gospel.
 With the monthly “military communions,” Medal of Honor citations before each bible study, and the constant parade of military personnel through Berachah, it was hard to think about anything else.
 Really, there were only two careers that held esteem with our crowd: teaching the Bible and military service.
 Since Thieme was way ahead of anyone (in our eyes) as a bible teacher, there seemed to be no purpose in pursuing the ministry.

 I was really uninterested in the series of sales jobs that came my way.
 I finally ended up as a life insurance salesman for Northwestern Mutual, but even my very fast start as a rookie agent could not hold my attention.
 I still wanted a military career.
 I began to consider going to Israel under the “right of return” to join the Israeli Defense Forces.
-I had some childhood acquaintances whom had obtained dual citizenship and had served in the IDF.
+I had some childhood acquaintances who had obtained dual citizenship and had served in the IDF.
 It was kind of a rite of passage for some.
 My problem was my newfound Christianity.
 I didn’t think that would be welcome in Israel.

 Occasionally, Thieme spoke about Rhodesia.
 He painted the struggle in the southern African nation as the “new Texas”—fighting against worldwide sanctions to stop a terrorist attempt to impose a Marxist state.
 He believed Rhodesia was our best non-Soviet source of chromium and lithium.
 He insisted that the strategic minerals, especially chromium were essential to the American defense industry.
 I wondered if maybe there was a role that I could play in that struggle that would help the beleaguered Rhodesians and defended American strategic interests?